Updated: March 20th, 2022

 Horsethief Canyon

 Banff is to the mountains what Horsethief Canyon is to the badlands.
 It’s really beautiful.
 Similar to Horseshoe Canyon, but far from the same, this area is not only scenic but also steeped in history.
-In fact, the reason why it’s called Horsethief canyon is that it used to be a wild-west type of place where bandits would literally steal horses.
+In fact, the reason why it’s called Horsethief Canyon is that it used to be a wild-west type of place where bandits would literally steal horses.
 Basically, they’d steal them from big ranches in the area and re-brand them as their own.
 Located just 16 km (10 mi) northwest of Drumheller on the east bank of the Red Deer River, just You can either stop at the car park and just admire the views from the edge or you can go for a variety of hikes in and around the coulees.

 Walk the Hoodoos